 In today’s digital economy, all nonprofit organizations should be investing in building effective online fundraising campaigns.
 Following the tips outlined in this guide is a great place to start, but every nonprofit is unique and demands a bespoke approach.

 At Smith + Howard, we’re passionate supporters of the nonprofit sector.
 We sponsor, attend, and support the fundraising events of many of our nonprofit accounting clients, and work diligently to ensure nonprofits are fulfilling their financial commitments.
-Our specialized nonprofit accounting team provides a wide range of services to nonprofit clients, including audit, tax, enterprise risk assessments, and more.
+Our specialized nonprofit accounting team provides a wide range of services to nonprofit clients, including audit, tax, cyber risk assessments, and more.

 Interested in learning more about how Smith + Howard can support your nonprofit accounting needs?
 Contact an advisor today.